kimnewzealand/planes-metrics/README.md

 I then created a profiles.yml using `dbt init` to connect dbt-core to the trial account.

+### Code Linting

-I finally installed sqlfluff to lint the sql using `pip install sqlfluff-templater-dbt`
+To automate code quality and readability, I installed sqlfluff using `pip install sqlfluff-templater-dbt` to lint the sql using the default [sqlfluff dbt templater](https://docs.sqlfluff.com/en/stable/configuration/templating/dbt.html) rules.

-**Note:** these Python package versions could be added to a requirements.txt if the repo was to be used by multiple engineers in practice.
+**Note:** If the repo was to be used by multiple engineers in a team and in a production pipeline, these Python packages could be added to a requirements.txt or a Docker image.

 ## Data Exploration